darklab8/fl-darkmap/README.md

+> [!NOTE]
+> The project is still in learly development stage and haven't reached MVP (Minimal Viable Product)

 # Description

 Remake in golang of online navmap for [Freelancer Discovery](<https://discoverygc.com/>).
 Newer version should be easier to maintain, and should be way more rapid due to design being a static site generator powered by htmx.
 Potentially also implementing different new features :]